BitTube Price Up 46.1% Over Last Week (TUBE)

-BitTube (TUBE) traded 41.5% lower against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on September 29th.
-In the last week, BitTube has traded 46.1% higher against the U.S. dollar.
-BitTube has a total market cap of $206,823.16 and approximately $121.00 worth of BitTube was traded on exchanges in the last day.
-One BitTube coin can now be bought for about $0.0006 or 0.00000003 BTC on major cryptocurrency exchanges.
+BitTube (TUBE) traded 41.5% lower against the US dollar during the 1 day period ending at 19:00 PM E.T. on October 5th.
+BitTube has a total market capitalization of $0.00 and approximately $121.00 worth of BitTube was traded on exchanges in the last day.
+Over the last seven days, BitTube has traded up 46.1% against the US dollar.
+One BitTube coin can now be purchased for $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.

 - ZUM TOKEN (ZUM) traded up 2.7% against the dollar and now trades at $0.0000 or 0.00000000 BTC.